ChristabelAtieno/Store_Orders_Analysis/README.md

 **Data Analysis**

-Time series analysis was caried out to check the trend of sales Segmentation and grouped based on categorical variables such as ‘segment’, ‘region’.
+Data analysis was caried out to check the trend of sales Segmentation and grouped based on categorical variables such as ‘segment’, ‘region’.
 Grouping data allowed a comparative analysis of performance across different segments and geographical regions.
 Data visualization: data visualization techniques including line charts, bar graphs, pie charts were employed to present insights and trends visually.